restics/PortfolioSite/README.md

 # OhlonePortfolio
-About
+<h3>About</h3>
-This project is testing my skills in using HTML and embedded css to create a very good looking portfolio for my Ohlone account
+<p>This project is testing my skills in using HTML and embedded css to create a very good looking portfolio for my Ohlone account</p>